Aspose/releases.aspose.com/content/en/html/java/release-notes/2026/aspose-html-for-java-26-1-release-notes.md

 - Added safety constraints (null guards) in rendering SVG image to prevent null-related issues during SVG rendering.
 - Improved handling for missing SVG, missing style (width calculation), and missing/empty viewBox values by adding defensive checks and safe defaults.
 - When SVG input is absent, processing now returns an empty result instead of failing.
-- Fixed RegExp behavior for both matching and RegExp construction.
+- Fixed RegExp behavior for matching expressions and RegExp construction.